 (a) Preparation and Lodging.
-At least two weeks before the final pretrial order is due, Plaintiff's counsel shall convene a conference of all counsel at a suitable time and place for the purpose of preparing the order.
-If counsel for any party refuses to cooperate in the preparation of the pretrial order, the opposing party may move the Court for sanctions.
-On or before the date established in the pretrial scheduling order, counsel for the parties shall lodge with the Clerk of Court a proposed final pretrial order signed by all counsel.
+At least two weeks before the final pretrial order is due, Plaintiff's counsel shall convene a conference of all counsel and pro se parties at a suitable time and place for the purpose of preparing the order.
+If any party refuses to cooperate in the preparation of the pretrial order, the opposing party may move the Court for sanctions.
+On or before the date established in the pretrial scheduling order, a registered user involved in the trial and selected by all parties shall file a proposed final pretrial order signed by all counsel and pro se parties.

-- (b) Form and Content.
-The final pretrial order shall address the following matters: - (1) Nature of Action.
-A plain, cone is estatement of the nature of the action and defenses asserted. - (2) Jurisdiction and Venue.
+(b) Form and Content.
+The final pretrial order shall address the following matters:

+- (1) Nature of Action.
+A plain, concise statement of the nature of the action and defenses asserted. - (2) Jurisdiction and Venue.
 The statutory basis of jurisdiction and factual basis supporting jurisdiction and venue. - (3) Jury or Nonjury.
 Whether a party has demanded a jury of all or any of the issues and whether any other party contests trial of any issue by jury. - (4) Agreed Facts.
 A statement of all material facts that are not in dispute. - (5) Elements of Liability.
 The legal elements of each theory of liability under which relief is sought. - (6) Defense Elements.
 The legal elements of each defense asserted. - (7) Relief Sought.
 The elements of monetary damage, if any, and the specific nature of any other relief sought. - (8) Legal Issues.
 A statement of disputed legal issues, including, where necessary to a reasonable understanding of the claim or defense, citations to authority. - (9) Dismissals.
 A statement of requested or proposed dismissals of parties, claims or defenses. - (10) Witnesses.
 Each party must identify in separate witness lists each witness who will be called, and each witness who may be called.
 A witness on either list must be identified by name and address and subject area of expected testimony.
-Witness lists must be in the form set forth in Appendix A. - (11) Exhibits.
+Witness lists must be in the form set forth in Form E and shall be attached as exhibits to the Proposed Final Pretrial Order. - (11) Exhibits.
 Each party must identify in separate exhibit lists each document, photograph or other item that the party will offer as an exhibit at trial, and each document, photograph or other item that the party may offer as an exhibit at trial.
 Documents intended for impeachment or rebuttal need not be identified on either exhibit list except by reference to purpose, i.e. "impeachment" or "rebuttal."
-Exhibit lists must be in the form set forth in Appendix A. - (12) Discovery Documents.
+Exhibit lists must be in the form set forth in Form F and shall be attached as exhibits to the Proposed Final Pretrial Order.

+- (12) Discovery Documents.
 A list of specific answers to interrogatories and responses to requests for admissions that a party expects to offer at trial. - (13) Estimate of Trial Time.
 An estimate of the number of court days counsel for each party expects to be necessary for the presentation of their respective cases in chief.